silentorb/marloth-kotlin/doc/archive/game-design-workbench.md

   * Example: Quake removing the need for a key press to interact with the environment, opting instead for doors that automatically open when you are nearby and wall buttons that can be pushed or shot.
 * Minigames - I don't like minigames and they tend to be the extreme use of different UIs

 I'm done with those concerns.
 I want this game to be immersive where its reasonable but am no longer interested in forcing the issue.
-A one-size-fits all UI is a very limiting.
+A one-size-fits all UI is very limiting.
 Use the right tool for each job.

 The main reason I don't like minigames is because they minimize relationship across components, and I love it when things are deeply relational.
 Each minigame has little influence on its siblings.
 At one point I was throwing around ideas for a game that had deeply relational minigames but that is challenging and not a natural, obvious minigame structure.